eat-sleep-code/minecraft.plugins.ladderbuilder/README.md

 ## Known Issues

-- When gravel, sand, or water is found within the ladder area it can sometimes overwhelm the creation of the ladder shaft.
-This will result in some debris that needs to be cleaned up.
+- Gravel, sand, or water found within the build area can potentially overwhelm the creation of the ladder shaft.
+This would result in some debris that needs to be cleaned up.

 ## Building Project